isaackwy/desktop-config-files/LMDE6/README.md

-Configuration files for Linux Mint Debian 6
+Configuration files and patches for Linux Mint Debian 6